 Marietta, Ohio is within 600 miles of 60 percent of the nation’s population.
 Marietta is located in Southeastern Ohio at the confluence of the Muskingum River with the Ohio River.
 Founded in 1788 by the Ohio Company, Marietta is the oldest city in Ohio and the first organized settlement in the Northwest Territory.

 Marietta offers urban amenities with small-town hospitality.
 From fine cuisine restaurants to a lively arts and entertainment scene, it’s easy to understand why people who visit decide to live here.
+The Peoples Bank Theatre is one of our leading entertainment venues.

 Our crime rates are low and our housing is very affordable.
 Medical and health care are available through the Memorial Health System at Marietta Memorial Hospital and Selby General Hospital.
 Higher education opportunities abound at Marietta College, Washington State Community College and the Washington County Career Center.